 Fire station operations would not change under the proposed project.
-The two fire boats that currently are docked at Pier $22 \frac{1}{2}$ and Fire Engine 35 would be stationed at the pier, as they are at present.
-The only change would be that a third fire boat would be docked at the new fire boat facility.
+The two fire boats that currently are docked at Pier 22 1/2 and Fire Engine 35 would be stationed at the pier, as they are at present.
+The only change would be that a third fire boat, currently docked at Pier 26, would be docked at the new fire boat facility.